JasonRuckman/sidney/README.md

 Sidney follows some of the same conventions that Parquet does, there are definition and repetition columns, however there's slight differences.

-Sidney will descend depth first into your object tree, marking null / not null in a compressed bitmap.
+Sidney will descend depth first into your object tree, marking null / not null in a compressed bitmap (unless its a primitive leaf, which are non-nullable).
 Each column has its own bitmap.

 Repetition counts are encoded back to back and bitpacked into a single column.
 When the reader starts reading entities, it follows the same path as the writer, reading null markers and repetition counts when necessary.

-For map and collection types (and eventually generalized to any interface type) the actual concrete type is encoded as its own column, it is RLE encoded as an int and a map of the class name to that types int value is encoded into the page header.
+For map and collection types (and eventually generalized to any interface type) the actual concrete type is encoded as its own int column, it is RLE encoded and a map of the class name to that types int value is encoded into the page header.

 Given an example bean:
 ```